hbctraining/Training-modules/Intermediate_shell/lessons/setting_up.md

 ## Accessing the shell

-Since this workshop assumes that you have a working knowledge of *bash* and in turn how to access it on your computer, irrespective of the OS.
+Since this workshop assumes that you have a working knowledge of *bash* and in turn know how to access it on your own computer.
 If you are not sure, we have this information below.

 > **With Macs** use the "**Terminal**" utility.
 >
 > **With Windows** you can use your favorite utility or follow our suggestion of using "**Git BASH**".
 Git BASH is part of the [Git for Windows](https://git-for-windows.github.io/) download, and is a *bash* emulator.

+## The command prompt

+Once again, you are likely familiar with what a command prompt is, but to ensure that everyone in the class is on the same page, we have a short description below.

+> It is essentially the space where you enter the command to do anything on the command line interface.
+It usually ends with `$` which can be preceded by information about your computer and your present working directory; e.g. **`[MacBook-Pro-5:~]$`**.

-### Downloading data
+## Downloading data

 We will be exploring slightly more advanced capabilities of the shell by working with data from an RNA sequencing experiment.